• 9-year-old female

 • Risser 0

-A Schroth Best Practice® colleague in Toronto, Canada referred this patient with juvenile scoliosis for a Chêneau-Gensingen® brace.
-After her second brace fitting, an in-brace x-ray demonstrated a 7º overcorrection – meaning the patient’s spine went 7° in the opposite direction!
+A Schroth colleague in Toronto, Canada referred this patient with juvenile scoliosis for a brace.
+After her second brace fitting, an in-brace x-ray demonstrated a 7º overcorrection – meaning the patient’s spine corrected 7° in the opposite direction!

-When a patient is young with a flexible spine and able to overcorrect in-brace, this is a positive sign that some degree of curve improvement may be possible.
+When a patient is young, with a flexible spine, and able to overcorrect in-brace, this is a very positive indicator that some degree of curve improvement may be possible.
 Less than a year later, follow-up Cobb angles measured just 10º and 6º (when out of brace for 24+ hours).
-We are so excited that her curves reduced by 14° in thoracic spine and 6° in the lumbar spine!
+We are so excited that this patient’s curves were reduced by 14° in the thoracic spine and 6° in the lumbar spine!
 Cases like hers are why our tag line is “Don’t wait and see.”

 What Scoliosis 3DC® Patients Are Saying